kach/nearley/docs/md/index.md

-[lo](https://github.com/lo-language/velo) is a language for secure distributed systems, [jaco](https://github.com/calculemuscode/jaco) is an implementation of CMU's C0 teaching language, [walt](https://github.com/ballercat/walt) is a subset of JavaScript that targets WebAssembly.
+[lo](https://github.com/lo-language/velo) is a language for secure distributed systems, [jaco](https://github.com/calculemuscode/jaco) is an implementation of CMU's C0 teaching language, [walt](https://github.com/ballercat/walt) is a subset of JavaScript that targets WebAssembly, [N-lang](https://github.com/nbuilding/N-lang) is a general-purpose language designed by a group of high school students.

 **Mathematics**: [Solvent](https://github.com/andrejewski/solvent) is a powerful desktop calculator,